adap/flower/examples/xgboost-comprehensive/README.md

 # Flower Example using XGBoost (Comprehensive)

 This example demonstrates a comprehensive federated learning setup using Flower with XGBoost.
 We use [HIGGS](https://archive.ics.uci.edu/dataset/280/higgs) dataset to perform a binary classification task.
+This examples uses [Flower Datasets](https://flower.dev/docs/datasets/) to retrieve, partition and preprocess the data for each Flower client.
 It differs from the [xgboost-quickstart](https://github.com/adap/flower/tree/main/examples/xgboost-quickstart) example in the following ways:

 - Arguments parsers of server and clients for hyperparameters selection.